-Linda Adkins provides executive support for Susan Anderson, senior vice provost for academic affairs, Ron Bramhall, associate vice provost for academic excellence, and Sierra Dawson, assistant vice provost for academic affairs.
+Linda Adkins provides executive support for the Office of the Provost and Academic Affairs.
 Linda manages meetings and events facilitated by these executives and assists with committee efforts.
 Linda staffs the program review process, the Distinguished Teaching Awards Committee, and the Williams Council.
 She has been at the university since 2003, having previously worked in Office of the Vice President for Finance and Administration and Sponsored Projects Services.

 Senior Vice Provost for Academic Affairs